nxs8739/old-school-chatbox/README.md

+**Simple Chatbox Application**

+1. **Overview:**
-(1.) simple chatbox application written in html css and javascript.
+   A straightforward chatbox application developed using HTML, CSS, and JavaScript.

-(2.) just copy the chatbox folder into your webserver directory and bam, chatbox lol (3.) php is needed for this to work properly, please ensure it is installed.
-(4.) you also have a javascript game for your users to play, its tic tac toe. you can remove it if you please. just remove the folder for tic and remove the html line for it.
+2. **Installation:**
+   - Copy the 'chatbox' folder into your webserver directory.
+   - Voila!
+Your chatbox is ready to roll!

+3. **Message Storage:**
+   - Messages are written to 'chatlog.txt,' eliminating the need for a database.

+4. **Keyword Blocking:**
+   - Certain keywords, such as 'php,' '.php,' 'javascript,' and '.js,' are blocked.

+5. **Dependencies:**
+   - PHP is essential for proper functionality; ensure it is installed on your server.

+6. **Additional Feature:**
+   - Enjoy a built-in JavaScript game - Tic Tac Toe - for users to play.
+   - If you prefer not to include it, simply remove the 'tic' folder and the corresponding HTML line.